happyuc-project/webu.py/docs/webu.huc.account.rst

 ..
 WARNING::
   It is unnacceptable for a hosted node to offer hosted private keys.
 It gives other people complete control over your account.
-"Not your keys, not your Ether" in the wise words of Andreas Antonopoulos.
+"Not your keys, not your Huc" in the wise words of Andreas Antonopoulos.

 Some Common Uses for Local Private Keys
 -------------------------------------------